JefGrailet/rtrack/README.md

-# RTrack, a traceroute extension to quantify traceroute illnesses
+# RTrack, a traceroute extension to discover routing anomalies

 *By Jean-François Grailet (last edited: June 10, 2017)*